alexfilatov2000/crypto-lab/lab5-6/README.md

 - Stealing AWS KMS credentials and key id which allows to decrypt any data encryption key
 - OS penetration and stealing database credentials

+## lab 7 report

+Script which is generating certificate can be found in `generate-cert.sh`

+### Tools and technologies

+- *openssl* util is used for certificates generation
+- RSA 2048 cipher was chosen
+- TLSv1.3 is used for the server
+- connection cipher is TLS_AES_256_GCM_SHA384